 6. Empower Agents to Write Customized Responses

 At most big companies, customer service agents use pre-written responses, just filling in the customer’s name and account information.
-So small companies can really stand out by empowering their agents to use a personal touch.
+Therefore, small companies can really stand out by empowering their agents to use a personal touch.
 Responses should be friendly, personalized and authentic, showing genuine concern for customer happiness.

-If you empower agents to write customized responses, you'll also need a robust quality assurance program.
-That will enable you to continually review each agent's work and provide feedback on how they can improve.
+If you empower agents to write customized responses, you'll also need a robust quality assurance program that will enable you to continually review each agent's work and provide feedback on how they can improve.

 7. Solve the Customer’s Problem